Adrian Slatcher writes poetry, fiction and criticism, and lives in Manchester.

 In 2007, Slatcher began using a new digital 8-track and resurrected the Bonbon Experiment name, and since then has maintained a constant release schedule.
 2 e.p.s in 2007 were followed by the “debut” album “Vertical Integration”, and since then another seven albums, have been completed in a decade.
 As well as Bonbon Experiment releases have come out under the names The Wayleaves, Monochrome Industrial Dystopia and EEK!
 In 2012 to celebrate 30 years of music making, a cassette e.p. was recorded and released each month and formed the basis of the “Top Hits of 2012” album.
 More recently, new synthesizers have broadened the sound on albums such as “Meet the Relatives” and “Kleptomania.”
 2016 was probably the most productive year since 1988, with two albums completed, and a series of three e.p.s the “Test Pressing” series.
 (Listen here.)

 2017 saw Slatcher turn fifty, and release an instrumental techno mini-album “EEK!” by EEK!
-A 34th album, “Clancy is 50” is due before the end of the year.
+A 34th album, “Return of the Juno Six” which includes a 25-minute instrumental “Chimera” echoing early 4-track recordings was also released in the summer.

 More recently Slatcher’s 1980s and 1990s work has been included on several volumes of the “Bedroom Cassette Masters” series of downloads.
 (Listen here.)